How to Decorate a Hallway

 Just like entryways and stairways, halls serve as a transitional space between the different areas of your home.
 Decorating them can be tricky because of their long, narrow dimensions.
 However, with the right furnishings, you can transform your hallways into functional, eye-catching spaces that connect the other stylish designs throughout your home.

 Functional storage furniture like hall trees, small bookcases and benches with built-in shoe racks may be a fitting choice if part of your hallway doubles as a foyer or mudroom.
-If you have the space, you may even be able to set up a compact coffee table and a pair of accent chairs for a tiny conversation area outside your study, home office or home theater.
+If you have the space, you may even be able to set up a compact coffee table and a pair of accent chairs for a tiny conversation area outside your study or home office.

 Hallway Table Decor